korapay/wordpress-payment-forms/README.md

 - Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left menu.
 - Click on the "Upload" option, then click "Choose File" to select the zip file you downloaded.
 Click "OK" and "Install Now" to complete the installation.
 - Activate the plugin.
-- Go to "korapay > Settings" from the left menu to configure the plugin.
+- Go to "Korapay > Settings" from the left menu to configure the plugin.

 For FTP manual installation, [check here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ### Configure the plugin

-To configure the plugin, go to **korapay > Settings** from the left menu.
+To configure the plugin, go to **Korapay > Settings** from the left menu.

 - **Pay Button Public Key** - Enter your public key which can be retrieved from "API Integrations" page on your korapay account dashboard.
 - **Success Redirect URL** - (Optional) The URL the user should be redirected to after a successful payment.
 Enter a full url (with 'http').
 Default: "".